amaury-herrera/ocmod-builder/README.md

 ### Writing code

-Open the file you need to modify and insert the template where the change needs to be made.
+In your preferred IDE, open the file you need to modify and insert the template where the change needs to be made.
 Make the relevant changes in the &lt;search&gt; and &lt;add&gt; tags and write inside the latter the code you need to add.

 Inside the &lt;add&gt; tag you can use the following "attributes" to perform some actions before inserting the code into the XML (install.xml).
 Note that they must be written in uppercase.